Amodei fails in bid to sell Nevada's Public Lands

 - North Sahwave

-Senator Rosen’s bill would also transfer land into trust to the Lovelock Paiute Tribe to expand their tribal cemetery.
+And thanks to Senator Jacky Rosen who reintroduced her version of the bill which would also transfer land into trust to the Lovelock Paiute Tribe to expand their tribal cemetery.

 Overall, the bill protects a significant amount of land for conservation and recreation use for future generations; keeps proceeds from the sale of a limited amount of public land in Pershing County to buy, conserve and protect additional sensitive lands; allows current mining claim holders to contribute to the Pershing County economy and resolves the unmanageable checkerboard land pattern that has strangled wise use of the land.